Information Technology Business Insurance

 Each state has unique laws regarding workers’ compensation.
 For example, every technology business in New York must carry workers’ compensation insurance for its employees – even part-time workers.
 However, Alabama businesses are only required to carry workers’ compensation when they have five or more employees.

-In most states, tech companies are required to provide workers’ comp as soon as they hire their first employee.
+In most states, excluding Texas and South Dakota, tech companies are required to provide workers’ comp.
 Sole proprietors, independent contractors, and partners don’t have to carry workers’ compensation, but you can purchase a policy to protect yourself, too.
-It's a good idea, as health insurance providers can deny claims for injuries related to your work.
+It's a good idea, as health insurance providers can deny policyholder claims for injuries related to your work.

-In certain states, IT businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, IT businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

-If you purchase workers’ comp through a monopolistic state fund, it probably won't include employer’s liability insurance.
-However, you can buy stop gap coverage from a private insurer to get this protection.
+If you purchase workers’ comp through a monopolistic state fund, it might not include an employer’s liability insurance policy.
+However, you can purchase it as stop gap coverage from a private insurance company.

 Lower workers’ comp costs with risk management

-Even if your employees are in an office all day, they aren’t immune to harm.
+Even if your employees are data analysts, web designers, or IT trainers who are in an office all day, they aren’t immune to harm.
 One of the most common work accidents is a slip or a fall that causes an injury.
-When an employee is injured at work, it can result in an insurance claim and a hike in your premiums.
+When an employee is injured at work, it can result in an insurance claim and a hike in your premium.

-Business owners can manage their risks through safety training and the reduction of workplace hazards.
-For example, you could tape down loose power cables, or install brighter lights in a dim stairwell.
-Taking these steps could reduce workplace injuries and help keep your insurance rates low.
+Business owners can manage their risks through workplace safety training and the reduction of workplace hazards.
+For example, you could:

 How much does workers' comp for technology businesses cost?